nik0zer/InteractiveEventMap/README.md

 # InteractiveEventMap
-C++ group project for 4th semestr of studying programming in MIPT
+Group project in C++ for the 4th semester of programming training at MIPT